An appraisal report is a analytical thought process that concludes with a opinion of value.

-Generally, a home inspection report will explain the amenities and the necessities of the house: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+Generally, a home inspection report will explain the amenities, deficiencies, and the necessities of the residence: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.

-The appraisal depends on reasonable alternative properties as compared to the subject, commonly known as comparable sales.
+The appraisal report depends on a detailed comparison to reasonably alternative properties as compared to the subject, which are commonly known as comparable sales.
+Current market conditions impacting the value and marketability of the subject are also discussed in the appraisal.
 Market area and construction prices are also precedent in an appraisal.

 The CMA will typically provide a non-specific figure.

 But the biggest difference is the person creating the report.
-A CMA is created by a real estate agent who may, or may not have a true grasp of the market or valuation concepts.
-The appraisal is created by a licensed- certified professional who has made a career out of valuing properties.
-Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home, and the final outcome of a potential transaction.
+A CMA is created by a real estate agent who may, or may not have a true grasp of the market or valuation concepts, and may not be impartial.
+The appraisal is created by a Licensed- Certified professional who has made a career out of valuing properties.
+Furthermore, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home, and the final outcome of a potential transaction.

 Each report must reflect a credible estimate of value and must identify the following:

 The purpose of the assignment.